 Regardless of the minnow choice, I prefer a small jig in the 1/16- to 1/8-ounce size range for pitching or slowly trolling/drifting.
 If the fish are say six feet or deeper and the water has some color to it, I prefer to slowly troll or drift through likely areas.
 In shallower situations, holding the boat away and pitching to the fish works.
 The traditional Fire-Ball® Jig and Stand-Up Fire-Ball® Jigs in parakeet or glo watermelon color patterns get lots of play in my boat during the early season.
 Recently, an old favorite, the propeller-bladed Whistler Jig® in the new UV color patterns has put lots of early-season walleyes in the boat as well.
 The added flash and vibration of the blade have triggered fish in situations where other jigs didn’t get bit.

 Regardless of the jig chosen, fishing season is finally here, and a walleye dinner is a goal for many anglers.
 The tips just offered are designed to help anglers accomplish that goal.
-Good luck on the opener and remember to include a youngster in your next outdoors adventure!
+Good luck with the opener and remember to include a youngster in your next outdoor adventure!